Landau damping: Perturbation theory in a Vlasovian frame

-Mathematical theory: the Cauchy problem for perturbative solutions
+The Cauchy problem for perturbative solutions

 The rigorous mathematical theory is based on solving the Cauchy problem for the evolution equation (here the partial differential Vlasov–Poisson equation) and proving estimates on the solution.

 First a rather complete linearized mathematical theory has been developed since Landau.

 Going beyond the linearized equation and dealing with the nonlinearity has been a longstanding problem in the mathematical theory of Landau damping.

 Previously one mathematical result at the non-linear level was the existence of a class of exponentially damped solutions of the Vlasov–Poisson equation in a circle which had been proved in by means of a scattering technique (this result has been recently extended in).
 However these existence results do not say anything about which initial data could lead to such damped solutions.

 In a paper published by French mathematicians Cédric Villani and Clément Mouhot, the initial data issue is solved and Landau damping is mathematically established for the first time for the non-linear Vlasov equation.
 It is proved that solutions starting in some neighborhood (for the analytic or Gevrey topology) of a linearly stable homogeneous stationary solution are (orbitally) stable for all times and are damped globally in time.
 The damping phenomenon is reinterpreted in terms of transfer of regularity of $f$ as a function of $x$ and $v$, respectively, rather than exchanges of energy.
 Large scale variations pass into variations of smaller and smaller scale in velocity space, corresponding to a shift of the Fourier spectrum of $f$ as a function of $v$.
 This shift, well known in linear theory, proves to hold in the non-linear case.

-Theoretical physics: perturbation theory in an N-body frame
+Perturbation theory in an N-body frame

-For long deemed impossible, the mechanical N-body description enables a rigorous calculation of Landau damping for students knowing Newton’s second law of motion and Fourier series.
-Neither Vlasov equation, nor Laplace transform are required for this derivation.
+The mechanical N-body description, originally deemed impossible, enables a rigorous calculation of Landau damping using Newton's second law of motion and Fourier series.
+Neither the Vlasov equation nor Laplace transforms are required for this derivation.
 The calculation of the energy (more precisely momentum) exchange of the wave with electrons is done similarly.
-While multiple and discordant interpretations of Landau damping are still present after 75 years, this calculation makes unequivocal and intuitive the interpretation of this damping as the synchronization of almost resonant passing particles.
-An N-body calculation germane to van Kampen’s one is also available in the same paper.
+This calculation makes intuitive the interpretation of Landau damping as the synchronization of almost resonant passing particles.